Joanna Hartman: Creation and casting

 When Harrison auditioned for a role on Neighbours, she was unaware the character she was reading for was Annalise Hartman's (Kimberley Davies) long lost sister, Joanna.
-Harrison told the Daily Mirror, "I was thrilled – and doubly excited when I read the script that had me stealing her TV boyfriend.
+Harrison told the Daily Mirror: "I was thrilled – and doubly excited when I read the script that had me stealing her TV boyfriend.
 That was a real bonus."
-The character of Joanna was Harrison's first major television role, following a successful modelling career.
+Neighbours marked Harrison's first major television role, following a successful modelling career.
 She relocated from Queensland to Melbourne for the part.
 Joanna was introduced as a replacement for Davies' character, but Harrison said she was determined "not to become a Kimberley clone."
 The actress revealed it took ten months for her to feel comfortable in her new role and she said "When you start in a show like this, where everyone is very busy, you have to make your mark quickly.
 It's a case of sink or swim."
-Following Davies' departure from the show, rumours circulated that Harrison and her character would be written out of the show.
+Harrison admitted to being surprised when she received her first fan mail from the UK despite having only appeared on Australian screens for a month.
+She also admitted that being recognised in public scared her, as she felt unprepared for it.
+Following Davies' departure from the show, rumours circulated that Harrison would be written out of the show.
 However, the actress signed a new long-term contract with Neighbours.